Advantages and Disadvantages of MBO (Management by Objectives)

 Greater Goal Achievement

 MBO is a strategic management tool that is mostly focused on setting goals & targets and achieving them as soon as possible.
-Usually, it makes short period goals that are quantifiable.
+Usually, it makes short-term goals that are quantifiable.

 Disadvantages of MBO: